 This magazine style blog has seen its share of changes.
-But what the heck, it was my first attempt at becoming a self-made blogger, so I’ve happily taken the learn-as-you-go approach.
+But what the heck, it’s my first foray into blogging, so I’ve happily taken the learn-as-you-go approach.
 It’s proven to be a fantastic experience!

 When I started The EFF Files, I was working at The Daily Beast in Los Angeles, writing articles on entertainment and fashion.
-I loved writing every day, learning the world of online media from über pros in the news publishing business, and being in contact with the movers and shakers of those exciting industries (again).
-But, as anyone who pitches to major publications knows, writers are bound to stay within the guidelines of each publication’s market — and in this case it was high-profile movies, music and celebrities, with an added twist of sex sells.
+I loved the daily writing routine and learning about the world of online media from über pros in the news-publishing business.
+I enjoyed the day in and day out practice of being in contact with publicists, editors and veteran writers.
+But, as anyone who pitches to major publications knows, writers are bound to stay within the guidelines of each publication’s market — in this case, high-profile movies, music and celebrities, with an added twist of sex sells.

-That said, I had so many story ideas running through my head that didn’t fall between those lines, and I needed to find an outlet for them somewhere.
+I had too many low profile stories, which didn’t fit the market I was in, running through my head.
+I needed to find an outlet for these stories somewhere.
 Hence, The EFF Files.

-Regardless of where it all began, The EFF Files has now morphed into a space where I can discuss a few of my favorite things, including Entertainment, Food and Fashion, or Education, Feminism and Furry friends.
-But then again, EFF doesn’t really have to stand for any subject in particular, rather in many ways it’s simply a format for sharing everything that I find fascinating.
+Regardless of where it all began, The EFF Files has morphed into a space where I can discuss a few of my favorite things, including Entertainment, Food and Fashion, or Education, Feminism and Furry Friends.
+EFF doesn’t necessarily stand for any subject beginning with specific letters of the alphabet, rather it’s a fun place where I can share whatever it is that I find fascinating.
+Sort of a Renaissance writer’s forum.

 Who am I?

-My name is Brandi Andres, and I’ve had some amazing life experiences — from dancing in a Janet Jackson video at the age of 14, to working alongside Morgan Freeman, to getting my start in journalism with CBS Travel Editor Peter Greenberg, to earning a long-awaited degree from UCLA.
+My name is Brandi, and I’ve had some amazing life experiences — from dancing in a Janet Jackson video at the age of 14, to working with Morgan Freeman (one of my all-time favorite actors), to getting my start in journalism with CBS Travel Editor Peter Greenberg, to earning a long-awaited degree from UCLA.

 I love to travel anywhere and everywhere (you can read my travel blog at http://aBroadAcrosstheGlobe.com), and I’ve lived (however briefly) in Madrid, London, Florida, Colorado, Indiana and Los Angeles, though I’m originally from Long Beach, CA.